Check our Calendar for all tours and departure dates

 Considering hiring an E-bike?

 Even though this tour is considered easy, the 2% grade uphill for part of the ride does require some leg and lung effort.
-If you do not like the word “hill”, please look at our other easy bike tours OR: hire an E-bike!
-You might consider doing this only on the first part of our tour, in the undulating hilly part of this trip.
+If you do not like the word “hill”, please look at our other easy bike tours OR hire an E-bike!
+You might consider doing this only on the first part of our tour, in the undulating hilly part of the trip.

 E-bikes are a great way to do this tour without worrying about the effort it might take.
 E-bikes are trendy in Europe!
 They make biking as easy as you like, giving you the exercise and experience you seek.
 Our e-bike supports you a bit, or more, or a lot.
 You choose, and you’re still pedalling!
 It stops when you stop!
 Save and easy.

-The only significant limitation is that an e-bike is heavy, and you must cycle and keep your equilibrium.
-So for inexperienced novice cyclists: please practice at home, rent an e-bike and try if this will work for you!
+The only significant limitation is that an e-bike is heavy, and you must cycle and keep your balance.
+So, for inexperienced novice cyclists, please practice at home, rent an e-bike, and see if this will work for you!